Distributed Load Balancing with Workload-Dependent Service Rates: Stability and Convergence Rate Analyses

 \section{Stability and Convergence Rate Analyses}

 In the previous section, we establish the convergence result, and that the equilibrium of the differential inclusion corresponds to the optimal fluid solution to \eqref{eq: FLU}.
-We now analyze the stability of this equilibrium and the convergence rate to this equilibrium, which then implies that GMSR is asymptotically optimal and achieves effective coordination in the fluid model.
-Specifically, we show that $\bN^*$ is globally strongly asymptotically stable, i.e., regardless of the system's starting point (globally), every possible trajectory or solution (strongly) of the differential inclusion will converge to the equilibrium point over time (asymptotically), as time approaches infinity.
+We now analyze the stability of this equilibrium and the convergence rate, which implies that GMSR is asymptotically optimal and achieves effective coordination in the fluid model.
+Specifically, we show that $\bN^*$ is globally strongly asymptotically stable: regardless of the initial state (globally), every trajectory (strongly) of the differential inclusion converges to the equilibrium point $\bN^*$ as $t\to\infty$ (asymptotically).

-\begin{definition} The equilibrium position $\bN^*$ of differential inclusion \eqref{eq: differential inclusion} is said to be globally strongly asymptotically stable if each solution $\bN(\cdot)$ of the differential inclusion \eqref{eq: differential inclusion} with any initial state $\bN(0)$ satisfies